Sermon on Matthew 22:15-22

 Like many of you, I have really struggled to find a way in which to interact as a Christian in the political world of our day.
 As the media reminds us each day, we as a people have become more and more polarized.
 This, of course, is part of empire too, the more divided we are the easier it is to distract and defend actions that most of us object to.

 But let me be clear.
 This isn’t solely about the current occupant of the White House.
-Empire existed long before he was elected, and empire will exist long after he gratefully returns to his gold-platted patio furniture.
+Empire existed long before he was elected, and empire will exist long before he gratefully returns to his gold-platted patio furniture.

 We have been deeply divided as a country before.
 Indeed, it is hard to pinpoint a time when we weren’t, with perhaps the days following the September 11th attacks or Pearl Harbor being exceptions.